-- Instructors must interact with students on a predictable and scheduled basis commensurate with the length of time and the amount of content in the course or competency - at the same frequency as they would in a face-to-face class setting. - Interactions should occur at least weekly, or more frequently depending on course content, assignments, and student needs (see menu of options for interaction below).
+- Instructors must interact with students on a predictable and scheduled basis commensurate with the length of time and the amount of content in the course or competency. - Interactions should occur at least weekly, or more frequently depending on course content, assignments, and student needs (see menu of options for interaction below).